KaranGrover912/instajs-cloud-ide/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the online support page for the InstaJS Cloud IDE! you may use this website as an API reference for various components provided by the IDE, which can be used to build complete applications using the form builder framework.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area to the right which are provided in TypeScript.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

-# Authentication
+# Standard

 > To authorize, use this code: